ZoloAi/zolo-zcli/Documentation/zConfig_GUIDE.md

 - **🔧 Offers** configuration persistence with validation and error handling
 - **🔐 Handles** secure secret management via environment variables
 - **🚀 Supports** cross-platform configuration with automatic environment detection
+- **📁 Organizes** all configuration files in a dedicated `zConfigs` folder
+- **🔄 Automates** first-run setup with package defaults copying and machine detection

-As the first subsystem in zCLI's initialization order, zConfig sets the stage for a robust, configurable, and maintainable CLI framework that adapts to any environment and user preferences.
+As the first subsystem in zCLI's initialization order, zConfig sets the stage for a robust, configurable, and maintainable CLI framework that adapts to any environment and user preferences with a clean, organized configuration structure.

 ---